cesar-douady/open-lmake/doc/src/critical_deps.md

 - Set the `critial` flag on `test_suite.lst` (before or after actually reading it, this has no impact).
 - Read `test_suite.lst`.
 - Call `ldepend` on the reports listed in `test_suite.lst`.
-  This is optional, just to generate parallel dependencies instead of automatic sequential dependencies (but if done, it must be before actually reading the reports).
+  This is optional, just to generate parallel deps instead of automatic sequential deps (but if done, it must be before actually reading the reports).
 - Collate reports listed in `test_suite.lst`.

 And the succession of job would be: